-Grace Shuyi Liew is a lesbian writer & poet.
+Grace Shuyi Liew (she/they) is a queer writer & poet.

 Born & raised in Malaysia, a former British colony, Grace writes of migration, sexuality, and transnational lineages.
 She is currently writing her first novel, Most Beautiful Things, a queer multi-generational family feud set in a fictional gambling city in Malaysia.

 She has been awarded a Center for Fiction Fellowship, Tin House writer-in-residence, MacDowell Fellowship, the Lucille Clifton Poetry Fellowship from Squaw Valley Writers, Aesthetica Magazine Creative Writing Award (Finalist 2022), Associate Artist at the Atlantic Center for the Arts with US Poet Laureate Joy Harjo, Aspen Summer Words scholarship, resident writer at Can Serrat in Barcelona, Watering Hole Fellowship, Ahsahta Press Chapbook Prize, and many others.

 She has written a poetry collection, Careen (Noemi Press, 2019), named Electric Literature’s “14 Unmissable Poetry Books of 2019,” Bustle’s “26 New Poetry Collections By LGBTQIA+ Writers To Look Out For In 2019,” Entropy Magazine’s “Best Poetry Books of 2019,” Bookriot’s “Queer Poetry Collections to Read During National Poetry Month,” and more.
 She has been anthologized in 2019 Best of the Net.